li-ju666/li-ju666.github.io/_pages/about.md

 ### About me
 I am a first-year Ph.D candidate in Scientific Computing at [Uppsala University](https://www.uu.se/en), supervised by Associate Professor [Andreas Hellander](https://www.it.uu.se/katalog/andreash).
-Prior to joining Andrea's group, I earned MS.c degrees in Computational Science at Uppsala University, MS.c in Chemometrics at
+Prior to joining Andrea's group, I earned MS.c in Computational Science at Uppsala University, MS.c in Chemometrics at
 [University of Science and Technology of China](https://en.ustc.edu.cn/) (USTC), and BS.c in Chemistry at USTC.